baptistepetit/cordic/README.md

 Stored in the `fixed_point/` folder, this is the second step of the work.
 An application in C++ implementing the CORDIC algorithm with fixed point arithmetic to get a fist estimate of bit precision needed and uncover potential hardware implementation problems.

 More details in its [README](fixed_point/README.md).

+## Hardware Implementation

+Stored in the `hardware_design/` folder, this step of the process consists in implementing in hardware the algorithm using the model elaborated at the previous step as a golden reference.
+Here VHDL is used to describe the implementation, while a combination of ghdl and VUnit allows its automated testing.

+More details in its [README](hardware_design/README.md).